front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 Please note that this promise is launched only once on server bootstrap.
 If the configuration changes over time on your API, the `req.config.service.key` value will still be the same.

-If it needs to change over time, please use `slowValuesOnEachRequest` instead.
+If it needs to change over time, please use `slowValuesOnEachRequest` or `fetchRemoteConfiguration` instead.

 ### Values depending on the request (key `slowValuesOnEachRequest`, optional)